-IO devices can be interfaced:
+IO devices can be interfaced: •Memory-Mapped I/O (using addresses from memory space).Device is identified by 16-bit address (Space ranges from 0000H -FFFFH

-- •Memory-Mapped I/O (using addresses from memory space).
-Device is identified by 16-bit address (Space ranges from 0000H -FFFFH - •Standard I/O mapped or isolated I/O mapping /Peripheral Mapped I/O has separate numbering scheme for I/O devices.
+•Standard I/O mapped or isolated I/O mapping /Peripheral Mapped I/O has separate numbering scheme for I/O devices.
 Instructions IN/OUT are used for data transfer.
 Device is identified by 8-bit address (Space ranges from 00H -FFH)

-- 1.16-bit addresses are provided for I/O devices.
-1.8-bit addresses are provided for I/O devices. - 2.
-The devices are accessed by memory read of 2.
-The devices are accessed by I/O read or I/O memory write cycles. - 3.
-The I/O ports or peripherals can be treated like memory locations and so all instructions related to memory can be used for data transfer between I/O device and the processor. - 4.
-In memory mapped ports the data can be moved from any register to ports and viceversa. - 5.
-When memory mapping is used for I/O devices, the full memory address space cannot be used for addressing memory.
-Hence memory mapping is useful only for small systems, where the memory requirement is less. - 6.In memory mapped I/O devices, a large number of I/O ports can be interfaced. - 7.
-For accessing the memory mapped devices, the processor executes memory read or write cycle.
-During this cycle IO/M is asserted low $(IO/\overline{M}=0).$
+Memory Mapping of I/O device I/O Mapping of I/O device 1.16-bit addresses are provided for I/O devices.
+2.The devices are accessed by memory read or memory write cycles.
+8-bit addresses are provided for I/O devices.
+The devices are accessed by I/O read or I/O write cycle.
+During these cycles the 8-bit address is available on both low order address lines and high order address lines.
+3. The I/O ports or peripherals can be treated like memory locations and so all instructions related to memory can be used for data transfer between I/O device and the processor.
+3.Only IN and OUT instructions can be used for data transfer between I/O device and the processor.
+In memory mapped ports the data can be moved from any register to ports and vice- versa.
+In I/O mapped ports the data transfer can take place only between the accumulator and ports.
+5. When memory mapping is used for I/O devices, the full memory address space cannot be used for addressing memory.
+Hence memory mapping is useful only for small systems, where the memory requirement is less.
+5. When I/O mapping is used for I/O devices then the full memory address space can be used for addressing memory.
+Hence it is suitable for systems which requires large memory capacity.
+In memory mapped I/O devices, a large number of I/O ports can be interfaced.
+6. In I/O mapping only 256 ports $(2^8 = 256)$ can be interfaced.
+7.For accessing the memory mapped devices, the processor executes memory read or write For accessing the I/O mapped devices, the processor executes I/O read or write cycle. cycle.
+During this cycle IO/ $\overline{M}$ is asserted low (IO/ $\overline{M} = 0$ ).
+During this cycle IO/ $\overline{M}$ is asserted high (IO/ $\overline{M} = 1$ ).